robotology/human-sensing/README.md

     sudo apt-get install libdlib-dev (this installs version 18.18-1, if a more recent version is required please download manually as described below) sudo apt-get install bzip2

+I have just noted that there is a bug in the dlib package:

+    CMake Error at /usr/lib/cmake/dlib/dlib.cmake:76 (message):
+    The imported target "dlib::dlib" references the file "/usr/lib/libdlib.a"
+     ...

+CMake looks for the static library ```libdlib.a``` while the package installs the dynamic one instead ```libdlib.so```.
+Unfortunately until the developers update their package it is required to run the following command:

+    sudo sed -i '17s/^/#/' /usr/lib/cmake/dlib/dlib-none.cmake
+This actually comments out the line that checks for the ```libdlib.a``` file.

 On Linux < 16.04 or dlib version > 18.18-1 or Windows (more details soon):

     download dlib from http://dlib.net/